 WordPress Multisite feature, as you have seen in this article, is the go-to solution for managing several websites at a time.
 To make effective use of this feature, you need to understand how WordPress user roles work.
 Not to worry, we have covered the WordPress user roles.

-The performance of your Multisite will depend on how good your WordPress hosting is.
+The performance of your Multisite setup will depend on how good your WordPress hosting is.
 If the bandwidth is limited, you might experience frequent downtimes.
 So ensure you go with a host provider that offers good value for money.